kimtth/awesome-azure-openai-llm/README.md

  1. [Reflexion](https://arxiv.org/abs/2303.11366): Language Agents with Verbal Reinforcement Learning.
 1. Reflexion that uses `verbal reinforcement` to help agents learn from prior failings.
 2. Reflexion converts binary or scalar feedback from the environment into verbal feedback in the form of a textual summary, which is then added as additional context for the LLM agent in the next episode.
 3. It is lightweight and doesn’t require finetuning the LLM, / [git](https://github.com/noahshinn024/reflexion)

+1. [Large Language Models as Optimizers](https://arxiv.org/abs/2309.03409): 'Take a deep breath and work on this problem step-by-step.' to improve its accuracy.
+Optimization by PROmpting (OPRO)

 1. Prompt Engineering Guide

     - [Prompt Engineering](https://lilianweng.github.io/posts/2023-03-15-prompt-engineering/): Prompt Engineering, , also known as In-Context Prompting ...